markusmnzngr/LiDAR-3D-Urban-Forest-Mapping/src/R/readme_rmd.md

 * Run either the complete script or individual chunks of code
 * The first chunk of codes checks if all required packages are installed
   + If the installation causes trouble, you might try a stepwise installation of the required packages
-* The second chunk of code defines the input path
+* The second chunk of code defines the input paths
   + By default, the paths point to the supplied [test data](/data/readme_data.md)
 * The third chunk of code sets the workflow variables
   + Variables may need adjustment according to input LiDAR data specifications or the available multispectral image